mchelen/michaelchelen.net/_posts/2011-11-13-install-jekyll-with-ruby-version-manager-on-ubuntu-11-10.md

 The website files will be generated in the `_site` directory.
 These can be served by any standard webserver such as Apache.

-The site will be run according to the settings in the `_config.yml` file.
+Site settings are stored in the `_config.yml` file.

-These can be overriden through the command line.
-For example the website can be viewed through the Jekyll server using `--server` instead of installing another web server.
+These settings can be overriden through the command line.
+For example the website can be viewed through the Jekyll server using `--server` instead of another web server.
 The `--auto` option will cause the website to be regenerated if any files are edited.

     jekyll --server --auto